Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Conclusions

 \section{Conclusions}

-This paper proposes and assesses a new class of nonlinear unsteady aerodynamic reduced-order model for transonic buffet aeroelasticity based on differential and integro–differential equations identified from data.
-The central idea is to couple a compact self–excited fluid oscillator (Rayleigh/Van der Pol family) with a pruned Volterra representation of nonlinear memory effects, and to identify both the governing terms and their coefficients using Orthogonal Matching Pursuit (OMP), with optional hard constraints to preserve physically meaningful oscillator dynamics.
-The approach was demonstrated on the ONERA OAT15A airfoil for buffet-only and aeroelastic cases in heave and pitch.
-The findings are as follows: \begin{enumerate} \item Compact oscillator models accurately reproduced buffet limit cycles, while embedding Volterra memory terms significantly improved aeroelastic predictions and preserved the fluid-only LCO behavior. \item Coupled with structural equations, the IDE-ROM captured lock-in regions, LCO amplitudes, and frequencies for both heave and pitch motion, showing strong agreement with CFD/CSD benchmarks. \item Dynamic-pressure sweeps revealed subcritical lock-in onset and the expected divergence of the critical mass ratio as $\hat f \rightarrow 1$, consistent with negative effective damping as the governing mechanism. \item The ROM generalizes well near the training envelope but underpredicts large-amplitude pitch responses beyond it, underscoring the importance of representative training data. \end{enumerate}
+This paper proposes and evaluates a nonlinear unsteady aerodynamic reduced-order modeling framework for transonic buffet aeroelasticity based on data-identified differential and integro-differential equations.
+The proposed nonlinear oscillator-with-memory combines a compact self-excited fluid oscillator with a pruned Volterra series representation of the nonlinear, history-dependent aerodynamic response to structural motion.
+Both prior-known and discovered formulations are presented, with governing terms and coefficients identified using orthogonal matching pursuit.
+Demonstrated on the ONERA OAT15A airfoil for buffet-only and aeroelastic cases, the method reproduces buffet limit cycles, captures lock-in regions, and predicts LCO amplitudes and frequencies in close agreement with CFD/CSD benchmarks.
+The lock-in instability is shown to be driven by negative effective damping, accounting for both aerodynamic and structural contributions.
+Further to this, it is shown that the aeroelastic stability of the system and the aeroelastic LCO amplitude can be extracted by computing the aerodynamic damping from simple harmonic excitation ($i.e.$, without running aeroelastic simulations).
+The primary limitations of the approach include: